 Transfer: Students with a 1.9 cumulative transfer GPA may be eligible for probationary admission on an individual basis.
 To be reviewed for probationary admission, students must submit a personal statement to their admissions counselor.

-*Students admitted through the Academic Review Committee are ineligible for merit-based scholarships or the RU Grant.
+*Students admitted through the academic review are ineligible for merit-based scholarships.

 **Applicants are reviewed on a monthly basis.
 Students submitting documents for review should do so at least forty-five (45) days prior to the start of the semester to ensure adequate time for an admissions decision to be made.

 Rescission of Admission Offers

 The Roosevelt University Office of Admission reserves the right to rescind an offer of admission to a prospective student under the following circumstances:

 - Negative academic performance in coursework in-progress at the time of application for admission reduces an applicant’s grade point average (GPA) below the institution’s minimum academic requirements for admission.

 - Significant discrepancies between official academic and test records and the self-reported information provided in the application for admission.